juho-p/improved-sync/README.md

 * create bare git repository on your remote machine
 * clone this repo
 * use init.rb to initialize repo locally (or just use your git skills)
-* use start-sync.sh to start sync (or just run sync.rb)
+* use cron to time your stuff

 Now your local files are synchronized with remote repository.
 You can add other systems to use the same remote and the files are kept in sync.